METRO3H/Automate-files-distribution/README.md

-Type this on Powershell terminal as administrator :
+If for some reason the script doesn't work as it should, then Type this in the Powershell terminal as administrator :

 Set-ExecutionPolicy remotesigned